ahabegger/QuantumHoneycombPSP/README.md

 - **Energy Function Creation**: Create energy functions for different lattice types (4, 6, 8, 12) and convert them into QUBO and Ising models.
 - **Interaction Calculation**: Calculate interactions between amino acids in the sequence and generate corresponding energy values.
 - **QUBO Variable Mapping**: Map QUBO variables to a new format for further processing.
+- **Running QUBO on D-Wave**: Run the QUBO model on D-Wave's quantum annealer to predict the protein structure.
+- **Getting Sample Dates**: Get sample data from D-Wave's quantum annealer to predict the protein structure.
 - **Structure Imager**: Generate images of protein structures based on the encoded sequences.

 ## Installation